This post contains everything you need to know to plan an epic Romania road trip.

 Still, unless the extra cost is prohibitive, I’d still recommend renting a car in one city and dropping it off in another.
 This prevents the need to backtrack, and will probably be a more efficient use of the time you have for your trip.

 With only one week for your Romanian road trip, you won’t be able to visit all of the places mentioned in this post.

-However, you’ll still be able to see a fair amount, providing you are efficient with your time and don’t spend too long in each place.
+However, you’ll still be able to see a fair amount with 1 week in Romania, providing you are efficient with your time and don’t spend too long in each place.

 My suggested one week Romania road trip itinerary is as follows:

 - Days 3-4: Brașov (visit either Bran Castle or Peles Castle on the way)

 - FLY out of either Cluj-Napoca or Timișoara

 If you have 10 days in Romania, the itinerary is similar to the above.
 However, you can either spend a little longer in each place, or visit both Sighișoara and Sibiu.
 You’ll also probably have time to tackle the mighty Transfăgărășan. 🙂